What to Expect as Gen Z Enters the Workplace

 Young co-workers team planning a new project in creative coworking office

-In recent years, the conversation on generations in the workforce has centered primarily around millennials.
-Just when you thought you had finally gotten a handle on what makes millennials tick, there is a new crop of young workers right behind them, and the eldest of them are starting to enter the workplace: Generation Z.
+In recent years, the conversation on workforce generations has centered primarily around millennials.
+Just when you thought you had finally gotten a handle on what makes millennials tick, a new crop of young workers is right behind them: Generation Z.

-Members of Generation Z were born between 1996 and 2010, although some sources extend the bracket all the way up to 2015 since we do not know for sure where the next generational divide will fall.
-That means while some members of Gen Z are still in kindergarten, those on the upper end of the spectrum are graduating college and settling in as members of the workforce.
+Generation Z members were born between 1997 and 2012.
+That means while some are still in high school, those on the upper end of the spectrum are established members of the workforce.

-So what does Gen Z in the workforce mean for your organization?
+So, what does Gen Z in the workforce mean for your organization?
 It might be tempting to lump them in with millennials, but this would be a mistake.
-While Gen Z workers share similarities with their millennial siblings, there are some key differences to working with Generation Z that you’ll need to accommodate in the workplace and account for in your recruiting efforts.
+While these workers share similarities with their millennial siblings, there are some key differences to working with them that you’ll need to accommodate in the workplace and account for in your recruiting efforts.

-Here, we’ll discuss the primary Generation Z characteristics and tell you what you need to know to attract and retain the newest segment of the workforce.
+Here, we’ll discuss the primary characteristics of Generation Z and tell you what you need to know to attract and retain the newest segment of the workforce.

 It’s first important to understand the divide between millennials and Gen Z.

-Like millennials, Gen Z has grown up with technology.
+Like millennials, they have grown up with technology.
 It is their default option for finding information and connecting with peers.
 Unlike millennials, who forged the way on platforms like Myspace and Facebook, Gen Z leans heavily on interactive video-based platforms like Instagram, Snapchat, and TikTok.

-Gen Z has been described as the most socially conscious generation.
-Having grown up “plugged in,” they are more keenly aware of issues like mental health, cyberbullying and the political landscape.
-A primary focus on empathy plays heavily into this generation’s attitudes and beliefs about career and professional life.
+This generation has been described as the most socially conscious generation.
+Having grown up “plugged in,” they are more keenly aware of issues like mental health, cyberbullying, and the political landscape.
+A primary focus on empathy heavily influences this generation’s attitudes and beliefs about career and professional life.

-While millennials largely put passion first when pursuing their ideal career, Gen Z places a larger emphasis on the financial upside of professional life.
-They view work as a means to an end; enjoying what they do is a nice-to-have rather than a need-to-have as it is for their more idealistic millennial peers.
+While millennials largely prioritize passion when pursuing their ideal careers, Gen Zers place a greater emphasis on the financial upside of professional life.
+They view work as a means to an end; enjoying what they do is a nice-to-have rather than a need-to-have, as it is for their more idealistic millennial peers.

 Flexibility is paramount

-Like millennials, this generation strongly values flexibility and views it as a make-or-break factor when deciding where to work.
-The 24/7 connectedness of Generation Z means the line between work and home life is more blurred than ever before.
-Members of this age group are willing and excited to work hard, but they want to do so under flexible conditions.
+Like millennials, they strongly value flexibility and view it as a make-or-break factor when deciding where to work.
+Their 24/7 connectedness means the line between work and home life is more blurred than ever before.
+Members of this age group are willing and excited to work hard but want to do so under flexible conditions.

-For employers, this means it becomes more important than ever to consider non-traditional work schedules and environments like remote work options, less rigid work hours, and ample flex time.
+For employers, this means it becomes more important than ever to consider non-traditional work schedules and environments, such as remote work options, less rigid work hours, and ample flex time.

 Consider an office update

-With Generation Z, your physical space matters as much as your culture.
-Like their millennial predecessors, Gen Z suffers when forced to work in tight rows of cubicles under artificial lighting.
+With this generation, your physical space matters as much as your culture.
+They suffer when forced to work in tight rows of cubicles under artificial lighting like their millennial predecessors.
 They flourish in open-concept offices with ample natural light and flexible workspaces.
-If you did not update your space with the influx of millennial workers, now may be the perfect time to do so.
+If you have not updated your space with the influx of millennial workers, now may be the perfect time to do so.

 Also, embrace opportunities to make updates to your technology.
 Generation Z turns to technology first when doing everyday work and solving problems.
 Consider technology upgrades with ‘smart’ capabilities that will increase connectivity, with infrastructure that makes it secure and seamless for employees to work from anywhere.
 Cloud-based project management apps, digital timesheets, and the like are the norm for this group of workers.